 Detailed design constraints typically include the ideal materials the product will be made from, as well as other functional details such as how the product should function, how the user will interact with the product, cost limitations, and quality standards.

-A common strategy that our Austin industrial design specialists use when ensuring design constraints are met is following the ‘Total Design Model’ by Professor Stuart Pugh.
+A common strategy that our product design team in Austin, Texas, use when ensuring design constraints are met is the ‘Total Design Model’ by Professor Stuart Pugh.
 This model allows the designer to clearly visualize all of the factors that may influence the design of the product and identify which factors must be given greater attention throughout the design process.

 Having all of these factors clearly displayed helps designers figure out how to balance all of them and manage which will influence a design the most.
 This approach also ensures that factors such as cost, ergonomics, and the environment the product creates are not weighed too heavily over one another so that every factor is equal.